-ADB-financed technical assistance has supported SASEC investment projects in Bangladesh, regional cooperation forums and knowledge-sharing initiatives, and pilot projects since 2001.
-A total of 10 national technical assistance projects (cumulative worth $8.5 million) have assisted Bangladesh in project preparation, strategic planning, and capacity building.
+In addition to the projects, ADB-financed technical assistance has supported SASEC investment projects in Bangladesh, regional cooperation forums, and knowledge-sharing initiatives, and pilot projects since 2001.
+A total of 11 national technical assistance projects (cumulative worth $8.98 million) have assisted Bangladesh in project preparation, strategic planning, and capacity building.

 Direction of Intra-regional Trade